dglazier/chanser/README.md

 Here _electron, _proton etc are CLAS12Particles and so we have to call the P4() function to get their lorentz vectors. _beam, _target and miss are lorentz vectors (although not TLorentzVectors, they are ROOT::MATH genvector LorentzVectors).

 Anything prefixed by  TD-> has to be included in the TreeData and will be written to the output.

+At the moment there is no automation of the start time for the event, so users must decide what to do themselves and apply in the doToTopo function.
+For example use start time from Electron candidate

+      auto startime=StartTimeFromTimeAndVertex(_electron.DeltaTime());
+      //auto startime=StartTimeFromEB();
+      for(auto& p:CurrentTopo()->GetParticles())
+	p->ShiftTime(-startime);

+Note, if you want to use the EB start time use  StartTimeFromEB() instead

 #### 2) Define overall reaction kinematics and other general quantities